-The Psychology of Aging Well: How Environment Shapes Senior Happiness
+Psychology of Aging Well: How Your Environment Shapes Happiness

 Have you ever walked into a space and immediately felt your mood shift?
 Perhaps a cozy coffee shop lifted your spirits, or a cluttered room left you feeling drained.
 This phenomenon isn't coincidental—it's psychology at work.
 And for older adults navigating their golden years, the connection between environment and emotional well-being becomes even more profound.